 However, anglers often find it challenging to learn how to use these reels, and there is definitely a learning curve involved.
 But with a little practice, you’ll learn how to use on like a pro and begin reaping the rewards they provide.

-Baitcasting reels feature a revolving spool that is mounted inside a rigid frame.
+Baitcasting reels ( also called casting reels ) feature a revolving spool that is mounted inside a rigid frame.
 A button on the rear side of the frame frees the spool and allows it to spin during a cast, while a side-mounted handle allows you to retrieve line afterward.

 Baitcasting rods, which feature top-mounted line guides and trigger-style handgrips, are the best rods to use with these reels.

-Later, we’ll explain some of the most important features and specifications to seek in a baitcasting reel, but let’s begin by identifying some of the best baitcasting reels available on the market.
+Later, we’ll explain some of the most important features and specifications to identify a good baitcasting reel, but let’s begin by identifying some of the best baitcasting reels available on the market.

 Baitcasting reels differ in a variety of ways, and different models are better suited for some applications than others.
 Accordingly, we’ve broken down our product recommendations into several different categories.

-- 2 Top Baitcasting Reels of 2018: Outdoor Empire Reviews
+- 2 The 4 Top Baitcasting Reels of 2018: Outdoor Empire Reviews

 - 3 Choosing Factors: Things to Think About